LourensCDA/python-cdv-checker/README.md

-Project to run a bank account algorithm check (CDV).
+Project to run a bank account algorithm check (CDV) based on Bankserv specification.

 ## Pipenv